Arshile Gorky: Legacy

-In October 2009 the Philadelphia Museum of Art held a major Arshile Gorky exhibition: Arshile Gorky: A Retrospective.
+In October 2009, the Philadelphia Museum of Art held a major Arshile Gorky exhibition: Arshile Gorky: A Retrospective.
 On June 6, 2010, an exhibit of the same name opened at the Museum of Contemporary Art (MOCA) in Los Angeles.
 In 2021, during routine maintenance of "The Limit," a hidden painting was discovered underneath; both paintings were exhibited and included in the latest catalogue of his work.

-In 2015 a fountain monument commemorating Gorky was erected in Edremit, a town near his birthplace.
-After the town's People's Democracy Party administration was replaced by government appointees the water supply to the fountain was cut off, the taps were broken off, and signs with Gorky's biography in four languages - Armenian, Kurdish, English and Turkish - were removed from the monument.
+In 2015, a fountain monument commemorating Gorky was erected in Edremit, a town near his birthplace.
+After the town's People's Democracy Party administration was replaced by government appointees the water supply to the fountain was cut off, the taps were broken off, and signs with Gorky's biography in four languages – Armenian, Kurdish, English and Turkish – were removed from the monument.

-Art market

 Gorky's estate has been represented by Hauser & Wirth since 2016.
 It previously worked with Gagosian Gallery.